 The school nurse is Jane Cox and you can telephone her on 0116 215 3230 if there's anything you wish to discuss; and she will see you and/or your child in school if she thinks this is appropriate.

 Head Lice sometimes crop up and school and we will send a ParentMail message out if we become aware of head lice in your child's class.
+If your child has head lice, please treat them at home but children should still attend school.
 There are lots of ways of dealing with these critters, but we promote Bug Busting!
 Go to www.chc.org for information on Bug Busting.

 Leicestershire NHS Partnership Trust has an excellent website which is aimed at children aged 4 to 11; but can also be very useful for parents and staff to use with children.
 You can find it by going to www.healthforkids.co.uk